openmediavault/openmediavault-docs/faq.rst

 	The default is folders in ``2775`` mode, with ``root:users`` ownership.
 	This means all users created in the |webui| can read, write to folders created by the system in the data drives using the default.
-The setgid allows group inheritance, meaning new files/folders bellow will always have the group users (GID=100) membership.
+The setgid allows group inheritance, meaning new files/folders below will always have the group users (GID=100) membership.

 Why are my filesystems mounted as noexec?